 The other deduction is your contribution to the provident fund.
 This amount is deducted from your monthly salary and deposited in the provident fund.
 This is your contribution and comes out of your monthly salary, thus reducing your take-home.
 Again, a lot of companies make this deduction optional.
 However, making provident fund contributions may be a wise saving tool.
 Currently, company provident funds earn tax-free returns of 8.5% per annum.
 Over a long period of time, that would build up to a decent corpus.

 3. Annualised and variable components

 There are certain components that are paid out to you annually or subject to your performance; these do not become part of your monthly take home.
 Examples include leave travel allowance, annual bonus etc.

-Variable salaries can range between 15-50%.
-For programmers the variable pay would be around 15% of the CTC while for marketing professionals it could go up to 50%.
+Variable salaries can range from 15-50%.
+For programmers, the variable pay would be around 15% of the CTC while for marketing professionals it could go up to 50%.
 Before the 2008 crisis, most companies paid out the variable components in full, but that has changed now.
-There are various factors that come into play while arriving at the variable pay outs.
-The company’s performance as well as your individual performance would both matter.
+There are various factors that come into play while arriving at the variable payouts.
+The company’s performance, as well as your individual performance, would both matter.

 4. Understand what your ESOP

 Employee Stock Option Plans or ESOPs are given out over and above the CTC.
 The company gives employees an option to purchase stocks at a certain future date at a discounted price.
 As the value of the company scrip increases, the employee stands to earn capital gains.
 “When a company offers ESOPs, the CTC part of the compensation may be a little lower.